sede-open/Core2Relperm/README.md

 ### Fitting tabulated relative permeability data with (extended) Corey functions
-We also include the uncertainty envelope construction and cross correlation matrix from teh prevoius examples in a much more simplistic notebook where tabulated relative permeability data from an Excel file is fitted with extended Corey functions.
+We also include the uncertainty envelope construction and cross correlation matrix from the prevoius examples in a much more simplistic notebook where tabulated relative permeability data from an Excel file is fitted with extended Corey functions.

 <img src="images/coreyfit.png" alt="Coreyfit">